College of Pharmacy and Health SciencesQueens Campus

 Do you accept advanced placement (AP) courses taken in high school?

-No. We currently do not accept AP courses that were taken in high school.
+Yes.
+We currently accept AP courses that were taken in high school.

 How do I apply?

 All applications are submitted through the PTCAS portal.

 Students must have attained a baccalaureate degree prior to the start of the program and have completed all prerequisite course work within the indicated grade point average (GPA) academic thresholds.
 Applicants must successfully complete all pre-requisite course within 10 years of application submission.
 Only official transcripts will be reviewed.
 The required prerequisites for the program include

 Foreign credit transcripts evaluation should be completed by a NACES member with US equivalency degree and GPA.
 St. John's students receive a discount from SpanTran.